2023 Most Popular Journalism Bachelor's Degree Schools in the Southwest Region

 While working on their Bachelor's Degree, journalism majors at UH accumulate an average of around $23,134 in student debt.

-University of Arizona came in at #6 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in the Southwest Region ranking.
+With a ranking of #6, University of Arizona did quite well on this year’s most popular schools for journalism students working on their bachelor’s degree.
 Located in the city of Tucson, University of Arizona is a public school with a fairly large student population.

 Of the 83 students majoring in journalism at University of Arizona, 37% are male and 63% are female.